-Hercules Mulligan was a New York City tailor and cloth merchant, who established a high reputation for his products.
-He was also George Washington's "chief confidential agent" during the War of Independence.
+Hercules Mulligan was a New York City tailor and cloth merchant who established a high reputation for his products.
+However, it is not exactly who Hercules Mulligan was; he was also George Washington's "chief confidential agent" and a trusted person by Alexander Hamilton during the War of Independence.

-Hercules was born to Hugh and Sarah Mulligan in 1740 and at the age of 6 his family emigrated from Coleraine in County Derry to New York City
+Hercules was born to Hugh and Sarah Mulligan in 1740, and at the age of 6, his family emigrated from Coleraine in County Derry in North Ireland to New York City.

-He was an early supporter of American independence, and came to be friendly with Alexander Hamilton, one of the Founding Fathers of the United States, when Hamilton was studying at Columbia University and lodged with the Mulligans.
+Hercules Mulligan was an early supporter of American independence, and came to be friendly with Alexander Hamilton, one of the Founding Fathers of the United States, when Hamilton was studying at Columbia University and lodged with the Mulligans.
 Mulligan involved himself with several patriotic groups, some semi-secret, such as the Committee of Correspondence, the Committee of Observation and the Committee of Secrecy.
-He was also on the executive committee of the Sons of Liberty of New York, which was the first group to take military action against the British, at the Battle of Golden Hill in 1770, and during the War, he served as an important member of the Culper Spy Ring, a secret group that transmitted important military intelligence to George Washington, using such techniques as invisible ink, pseudonyms, and other methods of secret correspondence.
-Mulligan, whose tailor shop in New York - a vital centre of British operations - was frequently patronised by British officers, was able glean information as he kept his patriotism secret or at least private, and British officers trusted him as his father-in-law was himself one.
+He was also on the executive committee of the Sons of Liberty of New York, which was the first group to take military action against the British at the Battle of Golden Hill in 1770.
+During the War, he served as an important member of the Culper Spy Ring, a secret group that transmitted important military intelligence to George Washington, using such techniques as invisible ink, pseudonyms, and other methods of secret correspondence.
+Mulligan, whose tailor shop in New York - a vital centre of British operations - was frequently patronised by British officers, was able to glean information as he kept his patriotism secret or at least private, and British officers trusted him as his father-in-law was himself one.

 |Date of Birth||25th Sep 1740|